pselva7/PlantAKRsClassification/README.md

 To install datamash see https://www.gnu.org/software/datamash/download/ or https://anaconda.org/bioconda/datamash

-#❗️create a directory and copy your input_ProteinSequence_file, RefPlantAKRs.fa, and PlantAKRClassification.sh in the directory.
+#❗️create a directory and copy your input_ProteinSequence_file, RefPlantAKRs.fa, and PlantAKRCslassification.sh in the directory.

-#❗️check line 26 in the PlantAKRClassification.sh file and input the name of your input_ProteinSequence_file.
+#❗️check line 26 in the PlantAKRsClassification.sh file and input the name of your input_ProteinSequence_file.

 #❗️Depending on the seqkit, blast+ and datamash environment, run the script file.

-#❗️once everything is set, just call the script ./PlantAKRClassification.sh in the terminal.
+#❗️once everything is set, just call the script ./PlantAKRsClassification.sh in the terminal.
 You will get the final output within few seconds (or in a minute, based on your query size) if everything is good.

 #❗️for any queries contact: Dr. Panneerselvam Krishnamurthy (pselva7@gmail.com)